ysyk2021/the-power-of-strategic-listing-maximizing-your-productivity-and-achieving-your-goals/src/chapter-3-3.md

-Chapter: The Importance of a Strategic Listing Framework in Maximizing Productivity and Achieving Goals
+The Importance of a Strategic Listing Framework in Maximizing Productivity and Achieving Goals
 =======================================================================================================

 **Introduction**